JamesLMilner/pip-go/README.md

 ## Credit

-Based on the example code given in [this StackOverflow post](http://stackoverflow.com/questions/217578/how-can-i-determine-whether-a-2d-point-is-within-a-polygon), which in turn is based on [this article]( https://www.ecse.rpi.edu/Homepages/wrf/Research/Short_Notes/pnpoly.html)
+Based on the example code given in [this article]( https://www.ecse.rpi.edu/Homepages/wrf/Research/Short_Notes/pnpoly.html) by W. Randolph Franklin.
+The method is named PNPOLY.

 ## License